CancerDataAggregator/Community-Notebooks/seven-bridges/release-3/README.md

 Using the Cancer Data Aggregator (CDA) and a harmonized data model developed by the NCI Cancer Research Data Commons (CRDC) Data Harmonization teams, users can discover, query, retrieve, and aggregate data according to a variety of search parameters, such as participant, sample, tissue, disease, or study.

-More information about the CDA can be found in the [official documentation](https://cda.readthedocs.io/en/latest/), while the lates cda-python package can be found on the [github page](https://github.com/CancerDataAggregator/cda-python).
+More information about the CDA can be found in the [official documentation](https://cda.readthedocs.io/en/latest/), while the latest cda-python package can be found on the [github page](https://github.com/CancerDataAggregator/cda-python).

 **Copying the analysis to your project**